google sheets

 If the XPath query does not retrieve the correct data, double-check the XPath and update it as necessary.

-Scraping data from a website into Google Sheets can be simplified by using tools that facilitate integration and automation.
+Scraping data from a website into Google Sheets can be complex and time-consuming.